How To Transfer An ISA – What You Need To Know

 Remember, you have an annual allowance for ISA contributions.
 This is £20,000.
 When the tax year is up, you will lose any allowance you haven’t put in, and the allowance resets for the coming year.

 This is why so many people put anything they can afford away into ISAs before the turn of the new tax year.
-The deadline for transfers in that year is midnight on April 5th.
+The deadline for that year’s contributions is midnight on 5 April.

 You can choose to use your ISA allowance however you want.
 However, you cannot go over that £20k figure.
 You can split that allowance across different types of ISAs if you have them.